Annual Reminder - Medicare Outpatient Observation Notice (MOON) Required

-The New Directions Applied Behavior Analysis (ABA) Medical Policy has been revised effective January 1, 2019.
+The New Directions Applied Behavior Analysis (ABA) Medical Policy was revised on January 1, 2019.

 The new version includes:

 - New definitions of functional assessments, functional behavior assessments, standardized assessments, non-standardized assessments and custodial care.

 - Emphasis on member progress over time and intensity of treatment.

 - Parent training requirements for monitoring data on parent progress with incorporating treatment techniques in the home and community.

 - Corrections for spelling errors, abbreviations, and grammar were made and additional references were included.